simphotonics/directed_graph/README.md

 ## Weighted Directed Graphs

 The example below shows how to construct an object of type [`WeightedDirectedGraph`][WeightedDirectedGraph].
+Initial graph edges are specified in the form of map of type `Map<T, Map<T, W>>`.
+The vertex type `T` extends `Object` and therefore must be a non-nullable.
+The type associated with the edge weight `W` extends `Comparable` to enable sorting of vertices by their edge weight.

 The constructor takes an optional comparator function as parameter.
 If a comparator is specified, vertices are sorted accordingly.
 For more information see [comparator].